 If the train accident damaged or destroyed your personal property, you can seek property damage compensation from the at-fault party.

-If your loved one lost their life in a train accident, you can file a wrongful death lawsuit.
+If your loved train accident victims, you can file a wrongful death lawsuit.

 NEW YORK TRAIN ACCIDENT FAQS